cla-delec/LSD_intrafarm_model/README.md

 # An intra-farm stochastic model of Lumpy Skin Disease
 *Clara Delecroix, 02/02/2026*

-*With contribution of Gaël Beaunée, Stéphane Bertagnoli, Sébastien Picault, Thibautd Lurier, Guillaume Fournié, Timothée Vergne*
+*With contribution of Gaël Beaunée, Stéphane Bertagnoli, Sébastien Picault, Thibaut Lurier, Guillaume Fournié, Timothée Vergne*

 This repository contains a stochastic, intra-farm model implemented using the package SimInf to investigate transmission dynamics of Lumpy Skin Disease.